-Woolwich Poly maintains outstanding GCSE results despite the uncertainty in the new grading system for both English and maths.
+Woolwich Poly maintains outstanding GCSE results despite the uncertainty in the new grading system for the majority of the GCSE's.
 These results are testament to the dedication of the staff, a sustained effort from students and continued support from parents and carers.

 Co-Head Teachers Byron Parker and Tim Plumb said, "We are incredibly proud of the accomplishments of our students; they have risen to the challenges this year with resilience and determination and, as a result, they have succeeded in possibly the hardest GCSE exams for decades.
 We would like to take this opportunity to thank the staff, governors, and, of course, the students themselves for their sheer hard work."

-Students at the OFSTED rated “Outstanding” Woolwich Polytechnic School were today celebrating their A-level results — the best in the history of the school.
-Overall, 64% of grades were awarded at A* - B, with a striking 45% of students achieving A*-A grades.
-The overwhelming majority of students were thrilled to get into the universities of their choice, with approximately 20% securing places at a Russell Group university, including students studying medicine at Kings College London.
-Head of Sixth Form, Anne Bassi said: "Our motto of Tomorrow’s Leaders is certainly pertinent to our diligent Class of 2017.
+Students at the OFSTED rated “Outstanding” Woolwich Polytechnic School were also celebrating their A-level results.
+Overall, 51% of grades were awarded at A* - B, with 28% of students achieving A*-A grades.
+The overwhelming majority of students were thrilled to get into the universities of their choice, with approximately 20% securing places at a Russell Group university, including one student studying medicine and one at Cambridge.
+Head of Sixth Form, Anne Bassi said: "Our motto of Tomorrow’s Leaders is certainly pertinent to our diligent Class of 2018.
 Both students and staff have worked tirelessly to ensure that no stone was left unturned in achieving the best academic results possible."

 Co – Head Teacher, Mr Plumb said, "Our Sixth Form continues to go from strength to strength.
 The combination of our confident, mature and hardworking students with our highly-skilled, dedicated body of staff is the secret to our continued success.”
 An elated Mr Parker, Co-Head Teacher, said, “Another hugely successful year for our Sixth Form students.
 Here at the Poly, we encourage our students to become successful independent learners and our results are testament to this.”